NEXT UP ON this.

 Senior lecturer in psychology, Deakin University

-There’s an array of jobs suitable for psychological science graduates in the justice system, such as community corrections officers, prison officers, and victims of crime support.
+There’s an array of jobs suitable for psychological science graduates in the justice system, such as community corrections officers, prison officers, and victims of crime support workers.
 Some students may want to specialise in supporting victims of crime, Hooper suggests.

 ‘For example, as a court support worker who is responsible for providing information about the criminal justice system as well as offering emotional support throughout the process,’ she says.
 ‘One of Deakin’s past psychological science graduates was appointed as a case manager for the Victims Assistance Program run by St. Luke’s (Anglicare) in the Mallee region.’